FATCA Tax Attorney

 The cash-surrender non-investment policies are foreign life insurance policies that have cash-surrender value which, usually, can be obtained at any point prior to the maturity of the policy.
 There is usually no income associated with a policy, but this is not always the case.
 The cash-surrender value grows over time mostly through premiums, automatic increases in value and a system of bonuses.

 Finally, the investment policies are foreign life insurance policies with a cash-surrender value which largely depends on the growth in investments which underlie the policy.
 While there might be a death benefit to the policy, the investment life insurance policies are usually simply investment accounts wrapped into a life insurance format.
-Assurance Vie policies in France is a typical example of such a foreign life insurance policy.
+Assurance Vie policies in France are a typical example of such a foreign life insurance policy.

 FATCA Form 8938 Foreign Life Insurance Reporting: What is Form 8938